 I was the one who wanted him to go miles and miles away.
-I wanted him to get a chance to live in New York City, meet completely new and different people than the ones he went to high school with.
+I wanted him to get a chance to live in New York City, meet wholly new and different people than the ones he went to high school with.
 I wanted him to take interesting classes, like Introduction to Cultural Anthropology, that I had never taken.
 He is doing what I never did.
 He is living the life I have always wanted for him.
-Even if the few texts from him since he left have been about logistics and the few phone calls have been rushed, I’m happy for him.
+Even if his few texts since he left have been about logistics and the few phone calls have been rushed, I’m happy for him.

 This is, after all, what I wanted.

 Over the last couple of months, as his departure was approaching, I’ve had a slew of strange symptoms.
 I randomly got dizzy and had to sit down.
 I’ve had my first migraine, followed by intermittent headaches.
 My eyes have been dry; my tailbone has been hurting; my left hand goes numb, and my right hip aches.
 Despite exercising six days a week, as I have been for years, I’ve been feeling progressively weaker.

 A week ago, I was in a yoga class and held a plank for ten seconds when my arms started shaking.
 How could that be?
 Not long ago, I was at a retreat doing three intense yoga sessions daily.
 A few months ago, I ran my 4th marathon.
 This morning, it took everything to get through five painful miles.

 The fatigue has been overwhelming; the tears come out of nowhere.
 The only other brief time in my life that I was this overwhelmed was in medical school.
 I had tried to set the video recorder to tape some shows on TV and couldn’t figure it out, and I sat down and bawled.
 I got help.
 Since then, I haven’t been overwhelmed by the mundane.